xela-the-proto/NightMode/README.md

 ## Installation

-Simply drop the .dll from the releases in the plugin directory of your server
+Simply drop the .dll from the releases in the plugin directory of your server and follow any dependency listed below

 ## FAQ